 7. Tap on the ‘Listen’ button that is located next to the ‘pencil’ like button.
 This option is also useful for learning the proper pronunciation of words.

 8. By default, Google will translate the text into the language that is your personal language according to your device settings.
 Look at the translated text in the right text field.
 You can select different languages using the buttons above the field.
-If there is not any response and translation of your text does not happen automatically, you can click the ‘Translate’ button.
+If there is not any response and the translation of your text does not happen automatically, you can click the ‘Translate’ button.

 9. You can now save a translation to your Phrasebook, Phrasebook is a collection of translations, here you can save translations for future use.
 You can access your Phrasebook at any time by clicking the Phrasebook button above the right field.